The Phenomenon of Policy Churn

 \section{The Exploration Effect}

-The next question is what happens when \emph{acting} with the policies produced by a learning process with high churn: it is likely that the rapid change of greedy policies impacts the exploratory behaviour of agents.
-While each individual greedy policy would lead to a very narrow set of experience in a (nearly) deterministic environment like Atari, the fact that the greedy policy changes so rapidly (in $10\%$ of states per update, with one update every $16$ environment frames in DoubleDQN) makes the data distribution broad enough that in many circumstances, no other form of exploration (such as stochasticity introduced via an $\epsilon$-greedy policy) is needed for good performance.
-To see this effect in practice across a range of Atari games, compare {\bf green} (baseline) and {\bf gold} ($\epsilon=0$) curves in Figure~\ref{fig:zero-eps}.\footnote{ In line with prior work, all our DoubleDQN experiments preserve the decaying $\epsilon$-schedule in the first $2\%$ of training, it is only zero after that initial phase; R2D2 experiments have no such schedule.}
+We now turn to the impact of policy churn on agent behaviour: What happens when \emph{acting} according to policies produced by a learning process that induces rapidly changing policies?
+In other words, what is the effect of policy churn on exploration?
+While each individual greedy policy would lead to a very narrow set of experience in a (nearly) deterministic environment like Atari, the fact that the greedy policy changes so rapidly (in $10\%$ of states per update, with one update every $16$ environment frames in DoubleDQN) makes for a broad data distribution.
+And in many circumstances this is sufficient for good performance, even in the absence of any other form of exploration, such as stochasticity introduced via an $\epsilon$-greedy policy.
+Figure~\ref{fig:zero-eps} shows this across a range of Atari games: compare {\bf green} (baseline) and {\bf gold} ($\epsilon=0$) curves.\footnote{ In line with prior work, all our DoubleDQN experiments preserve the decaying $\epsilon$-schedule in the first $2\%$ of training, it is only zero after that initial phase; R2D2 experiments have no such schedule.}

-Conversely, removing (some of the) churn in the behaviour during training, which can be done by acting with the target network (updated only every $120\,000$ frames in the DoubleDQN agent) instead of the online network, reduces performance even in the presence of $\epsilon$-greedy exploration ({\bf blue} in Figure~\ref{fig:zero-eps}).\footnote{ Acting with the target network also introduces a latency on how fast newly learned knowledge can be exploited.
-To see how this should be a negligible effect on performance, imagine shifting the x-axis of the blue curve by $120\,000$ frames to the left, which would be an oracle ``target-network-of-the-future'' variant. } Additionally, we show that performance often \emph{collapses} completely when both forms of exploration are removed (no churn, $\epsilon =0$, in {\bf red}).
+Conversely, removing (some of the) churn in the behaviour during training, which can be done by acting with the target network (updated only every $120\,000$ frames in the DoubleDQN agent) instead of the online network, sometimes reduces performance even in the presence of $\epsilon$-greedy exploration ({\bf blue} in Figure~\ref{fig:zero-eps}).\footnote{ Acting with the target network also introduces \emph{latency} on how fast newly learned knowledge can be exploited.
+To see how specifically this latency should have a negligible effect on performance, imagine shifting the $x$-axis of the blue curve by $120\,000$ frames to the left, which would be an oracle ``target-network-of-the-future'' variant. } Additionally, we show that performance often \emph{collapses} completely when both forms of exploration are removed ($\epsilon =0$ and no churn, in {\bf red}).
 Figure~\ref{fig:zero-eps} compares all four variants of exploration, indicating that the two sources of exploration have different contributions in different games.